 - pinch of ground nutmeg

-Meanwhile, in a large bowl, whisk the eggs to break up the yolks.
-Pour in the cream and give another whisk to combine.
+- Meanwhile, in a large bowl, whisk the eggs to break up the yolks.
+Pour in the cream and milk, and give another whisk to combine.
 Add the salt, pinch of freshly ground pepper, and a tiny pinch of nutmeg.
 Whisk to combine.